kiboschool/course-optimizing-your-learning/src/optimizing-your-learning/managing-your-learning-context/physical-environment.md

 Here’s a recap of useful tips from the video:

-- **Carve out/define exclusive study space:** You should have a study/learning space that is dedicated for that purpose so that whenever you go to that space, you are more likely to observe and perform your learning tasks
+- **Carve out an exclusive study space:** You should have a study/learning space that is dedicated for that purpose so that whenever you go to that space, you are more likely to observe and perform your learning tasks
 - **Pay attention to lighting that works well:** We spoke about lighting earlier- it is important to ensure that the lighting is proper and allows you to focus on your study
 - **Have all the study materials in the same space:** Not having all the materials you need for your learning and study session results in you having to leave the study space and will be distracting for you
 - **Ensure your space is comfortable**
-- **Have notes for writing:** Your writing notes are not only important to help you keep track and memorize what you are learning.
+- **Have a notebbok for recording notes and distractions:** Your notes are not only important to help you keep track of what you are learning.
 They are equally important to help you ‘park’ away distractions.
-When a distraction or task comes to mind, you can capture it in writing so that you can remember to deal with it later and instead focus on studying and learning.
+When a distraction comes to mind, you can capture it in writing so that you can remember to deal with it later.
 - **Determine what can derail you:** You should also know what items and things might distract or derail you and then, keep them away from your learning and study space.
 - **Switch locations when you can:** Finally, you can change locations from time to time as needed or even re-design your study space.
 We tend to be energized and motivated by new spaces.

 Additional tips for staying focused when studying online:

 - Put your phone away or on airplane mode.
 - Avoid opening many tabs and shut down tabs that are not relevant to your immediate learning or study process.
+This is a form of "digital clutter" reduction.
 - Use apps that help you concentrate or stay on track with your learning.
-- If you do not need the internet while studying, you can make your study resources available online when possible and only connect to the internet when you need to.
+- If you do not need the internet while studying, you can make your study resources available offline, and only connect to the internet when you need to.

 ---